RogersJohn/deadlands-campaign-manager/Wiki/john-henry-private.md

 John Henry's position with the Vanderbilt Continental Express serves multiple purposes:

-**Anonymity**: Among hundreds of workers in constant motion westward, he can maintain distance from anyone who might see too clearly.

-**Usefulness**: His abilities make him invaluable, ensuring his position remains secure even as questions about his methods accumulate.
+**Usefulness**: His medical abilities (enhanced by hexslinging) make him invaluable, ensuring his position remains secure even as questions about his methods accumulate.

 **Movement**: The railroad's westward progress keeps him ahead of anyone who might be searching, anyone who witnessed his death, anyone who knows what he is.

 **Purpose**: Helping the railroad succeed, protecting workers, healing the injured—these give meaning to an existence that should not be.

+**Anonymity**: Among hundreds of workers in constant motion westward, he can maintain distance from anyone who might see too clearly.

 ## The Future He Dreads